Aurcereal/hw02-stylization/README.md

 ## Overview

 For this project, I created a stylized 3D scene in Unity based off of 2D art of the game OneShot.
 Below is a video of the final result.
+I used Shader Graph and HLSL within URP.

 [![Final Result](ShowcaseMedia/introDemoThumbnail.png)](https://youtu.be/Wc42boKrfH8)